Can you increase female libido quickly when you’re ‘not in the mood’?

-A poor nutritional state can lead to sexual dysfunction and in particular a low libido too.
-To give you a snapshot:
+A poor nutritional state can lead to problems in the bedroom too – in particular, a low libido.

 Safe and sufficient exposure to sunlight will improve your uptake of Vit D with huge health benefits.
 So, get yourself outside – start walking!

 The secret to desire in a long-term relationship